100+ Best Fundraising Ideas for Everyone in 2024

 Difficulty: ++

-More ideas that work are waiting for you here.
-Raise money with more exciting and entertaining ideas!
+More Christmas fundraising ideas that work are waiting for you here

 7 Halloween Fundraising Ideas

-Halloween need not be all about candies and ghosts!
-Here are some fun ways to raise donations in Halloween.
+Halloween doesn’t have to be all about candy, pumpkins, and ghosts!
+Here are some fun ways to raise donations on Halloween.

 43. Haunted House

-Source a location (a school, an office building, a big house – whatever works for your specific circumstances) and get started on transforming the space.
+Source a location (a school, an office building, a big house, or even a field – whatever works for your specific circumstances) and get started on transforming the space.

 Think of a theme and a story that will inform the path and the décor.
 Perhaps there was an old lady murdered in the house or a family on their vacation.
 Perhaps the house was built on an old graveyard or it was an asylum.
 Cover your walls in fake spider webs, fake blood, and bones, or anything Halloween-y.
 Make sure the lighting is dark and the music is ominous.

-Charge admission fees and set cauldrons across the Haunted House (especially at the exit at the end of the tour) in case guests want to donate more.
+Charge admission fees and set cauldrons across the Haunted House (especially at the exit) in case guests want to donate more.
+Use an online ticketing tool like Donorbox Events to enable visitors to purchase their tickets online in advance, helping you plan for the size of the crowd you will have!

 Fundraising Potential: +++